Introduction: identifying listing quality indicators

 A regional healthcare provider implemented a systematic directory quality assessment process, removing their listings from low-quality directories while investing in premium placements on verified, high-authority platforms.
 Within one year, they saw a 47% increase in directory-referred appointments and improved local search rankings.

-Remember that directory listings are just one component of a comprehensive online presence strategy.
-They should complement your website, social media profiles, and other digital assets, creating a cohesive and authoritative online footprint for your business.
+Directory listings are just one piece of your online presence.
+They should work with your website, social media profiles, and other digital assets to build a cohesive, authoritative footprint for your business.

 Your Directory Quality Checklist: